About Two of Wands

 The two of wands asks us to survey our surroundings, add up our assets, and then live out our driving passion from this well-educated position.

-A few symbol meanings for the two of wands:
+A few symbol insights for the two of wands meaning in Tarot:

-See also "brick wall" in the symbol meanings (A-C) page.
+Wall: See also “brick wall” in the symbol meanings (A-C) page.
 Simply put, walls deal with separating one area from another.
 When we have a need to keep one area of our lives separate from another, the walls in the cards show themselves to us in a reading.
-Take a close look at the context of the "wall cards" in relation to the rest of the reading - what are the cards indicating you separate?
+Take a close look at the context of the “wall cards” in relation to the rest of the reading – what are the cards indicating you separate?
 Walls also deal with the need for privacy, this may be another consideration in your reading.
-View other cards with walls in them.

-A long-standing symbol of purity, promise, and beauty.
+Rose: A long-standing symbol of purity, promise, and beauty.
 The rose symbol meanings deal with the promise of new beginnings and hope.
-We must also take the thorns into consideration - with the promise of new hope, we may have to endure a few stinging thorns (painful ordeals) along the way.
+We must also take the thorns into consideration – with the promise of new hope, we may have to endure a few stinging thorns (painful ordeals) along the way.
 Overall, the rose is a poignant symbol of the beauty that is ready to unfold within each of our hearts, and a reminder that we must take the opportunity to savor the beauty around us.
-View other cards with the rose symbol
+Get more about symbolic rose meanings here.

 Some questions the Two of Wands asks us: